 6. Boston Consulting Group (BCG): Rich Media Without the Performance Tax

 BCG runs rich media content (interactive reports, video, data visualizations) while maintaining solid Core Web Vitals.
-That combination is harder than it looks.
-The technical architecture uses progressive loading: heavy content loads after the critical path is rendered, so the initial page experience stays fast even when the full page is content-heavy.
+The technical move is progressive loading, heavy content loads after the critical path is rendered, so initial experience stays fast.
+AI-driven content recommendations drive deeper engagement than static related-article lists.

 Takeaway: Rich content and fast performance aren't incompatible.
 Progressive loading and a sensible critical rendering path make it work.